kutlugsahin/vue-smooth-dnd/README.md

            n x   drop                   dropResult              Fired only for droppable containers
 ```

-Note that `should-accept-drop` is fired before each drag, and before each drop, but has been omitted here for clarity.
+Note that `should-accept-drop` is fired before every `drag-start`, and before every `drag-end`, but has been omitted here for clarity.

-The `dragResult` parameter contains the following data:
+The `dragResult` parameter has the format:

 ```js
 dragResult: {